 Wings of Fancy Butterfly Live Butterfly and Caterpillar Exhibit

 Every year from mid-April through mid-September Brookside Gardens hosts a fantastic live butterfly event, called Wings of Fancy, in the South Conservatory.
-The cost of admission is $8 age 13 and up, $5 ages 3-12, and FREE for ages 0-2.
+Note: This exhibit closed because of COVID, but I am super hopeful it will be back in 2023!

 Your kids will absolutely love this butterfly exhibit as they will get a chance to see caterpillars at various stages of development, as well as hundreds of gorgeous butterflies from origins all of the world.

 You can actually get super close to both the butterflies and the caterpillar larvae, which is great for teaching the life cycle to kids.